M.A. Vet M.B. (Cantab.) Dip. Law (City)

 Impressed solicitors say that “rising star for construction and solicitors claims” Siân is “one to watch", and that Siân is “a joy to work with - very bright”.

 Siân has wide and considerable experience of professional liability claims, including claims against lawyers (solicitors and barristers), architects, engineers, insurance brokers and agents, surveyors and valuers, accountants, financial services professionals, land management agents, farm management agents, estate agents, clinicians and veterinary surgeons.
-Siân is a TECBAR accredited adjudicator and is trained for public access.
+Siân is a TECBAR accredited adjudicator.

 She also has experience of professional disciplinary matters, arbitrations, adjudications and mediations.
 Having qualified from Cambridge University as a veterinary surgeon in 1992, Siân worked in academic and general practice as a veterinary surgeon before coming to the Bar and joining Chambers in 1998.
 Siân has since advised the Royal College of Veterinary Surgeons, (RCVS) and represented veterinary surgeons before the RCVS disciplinary panel.
 Siân now provides lectures on professional conduct and professional negligence to veterinary students which are accredited by the RCVS.